Amir-Rastkhadiv/fun-gym/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - The developer has styled all project pages with the Lato and Open Sans fonts from Google Fonts in the style.css file.
+Sans Serif is the fall-back option should the import fail.

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)